Meize0729/Q-YOLO/README.md

 # **Q-YOLO: Efficient Inference for Real-time Object Detection**
 This is the official implementation of the arxiv paper "Q-YOLO: Efficient Inference for Real-time Object Detection". [arxiv](http://arxiv.org/abs/2307.04816)

+## ***<font color="red">Tips</font>***

+We apologize for any inconvenience caused, but due to certain business reasons, we are temporarily unable to release the code.
+However, if you have any related questions, you are free to contact the email: wmz20000729@buaa.edu.cn

 ## ***Introduction***
 Q-YOLO is a quantization solution specially designed for the YOLO series.
 We utilize the PTQ quantization approach and provide a code library that allows for easy export of ONNX models for subsequent deployment.